EnzoGuillouche/StellarDynamics/README.md

-# StellarDynamics
+# StellarDynamics 🌌🚀

-**StellarDynamics** is a simulation of the solar system using VPython.
-It visualizes how planets orbit around the Sun, incorporating factors such as their mass, velocity, and gravitational forces.
-This project allows users to explore the mechanics of our solar system in an interactive 3D environment.
+**StellarDynamics** is an interactive 3D simulation of the solar system, built with the power of VPython.
+It visualizes the majestic orbits of planets around the Sun, bringing celestial mechanics to life by considering factors such as mass, velocity, and gravitational forces.
+This project invites you to explore the wonders of our solar system in an immersive and educational way.

-## Features
+## Features ✨

-- **Planetary Orbits**: Realistic simulation of planetary orbits around the Sun, based on physics principles like gravitational attraction and velocity.
+- **Realistic Planetary Orbits**: Watch as planets orbit the Sun based on realistic physics, including gravitational attraction and orbital velocity.
+Understand the beauty of orbital dynamics firsthand.

-- **Camera Navigation**: A camera system to navigate through the simulation and explore the solar system from different angles and perspectives.
+- **Camera Navigation**: Take control of your view with a camera system that allows you to zoom in on planets, move across space, and view the solar system from different perspectives.
+Feel like you're truly navigating through the stars!

-- **Interactive Simulation**: Ability to interact with the simulation, view planetary details, and observe the movement of celestial bodies.
+- **Interactive Exploration**: Change planetary properties like mass or velocity and see how these changes affect their orbits.
+Observe the complex dance of celestial bodies as you interact with the simulation.

+- **Web Tab**: The simulation will launch in your web browser, allowing you to explore and experiment with ease directly from a dynamic interface.

+---

-## Requirements
+## Requirements ⚙️

-- Python 3.12.4 or more recent
+- Python 3.12.4 or higher
-- VPython 7.6.5 or more recent (for 3D visualization and simulation)
+- VPython 7.6.5 or higher (for 3D visualization and simulation)

-## Installation
+## Installation 🛠️

-1. Clone the repository:
+1. **Clone the repository**:

    ```bash
    git clone https://github.com/EnzoGuillouche/StellarDynamics.git